ps-aux/sample-todo/README.md

 # sample-todo
-Sample TODO single page app using Spring Boot, Spring Data Rest, React, ES6, ...
+Sample TODO single page app using Spring Boot, Spring Data Rest, React, ES6, Boostrap ...

 ## Setup
 To build the project be sure to have `maven`, `npm` and `grunt` installed and in your `PATH`